(Kong Qiao Wang Zi/Kujaku O)

 There is not too much more to the film beyond a handful of these sequences – certainly, the plot the film has feels randomly slung together.
 Despite his reputation as a martial arts actor, Yuen Biao never gets to show his skills off much here apart from one well choreographed scene at the temple where the two monks fight off an army of warriors with their bare hands.

-Ngai Kai Lam and most of the principal cast returned for a sequel Saga of the Phoenix (1990).
+Ngai Kai Lam and most of the principal cast returned for a sequel Saga of the Phoenix (1990), although this was a solo Hong Kong production made without the Japanese.

 Director Kai Choi Lam has made a number of other genre entries including:- the ghost comedy Ghost Busting (1986); the wacky horror film The Seventh Curse (1986); the revenge film Her Vengeance (1988); Erotic Ghost Story (1990); the splatter film Story of Ricky (1991); and the body hopping aliens film The Cat (1992).